marcin-wosinek/blog/index.md

 title: Marcin Wosinek - blog
 ---
 # Hello World
-I'm Marcin Wosinek \[MAR-chin vo-SHE-neck\] and this is my personal page.
+I'm Marcin Wosinek \[MAR-chin vo-SHE-neck\].
 I post here slides, notes and videos of IT presentations I'm giving.
 Some of post are in Polish.

 ## Topics
 I'm really exicted about 'put more logic in broser js' trend so mostly I speak about that stuff.
 I enjoy AngularJs framework for it's wonderful testability, out of the box two way bindings and directive - therefor most of my presentations are somewhere around AngularJs.